LispCookbook/cl-cookbook/web.md

 [easy-routes](https://github.com/mmontone/easy-routes) is a route handling extension on top of Hunchentoot.
 It provides:

-- dispatch based on HTTP method (otherwise cumbersome in Hunchentoot)
+- **dispatch** based on the HTTP method, such as GET or POST (which is otherwise cumbersome to do in Hunchentoot)
-- arguments extraction from the url path
+- **arguments extraction** from the url path
+- **decorators** (functions to run before the route body, typically used to add a layer of authentication or changing the returned content type)
+- **URL generation** from route names and given URL parameters
+- visualization of routes
-- and decorators.
+- and more

 To use it, don't create a server with `hunchentoot:easy-acceptor` but with `easy-routes:easy-routes-acceptor`: